Play therapy: Origins

 Children's play has been recorded in artefacts at least since antiquity.
-In eighteenth-century Europe, Rousseau (1712–1778) wrote, in his book Emile, about the importance of observing play as a way to learn about and understand children.
+In eighteenth-century Europe, Rousseau wrote in his book Emile about the importance of observing play as a way to learn about and understand children.

-From Education to Therapeutics
+From education to therapeutics

 During the 19th century, European educationalists began to address play as an integral part of childhood education.
 They include Friedrich Fröbel, Rudolf Steiner, Maria Montessori, L. S. Vygotsky, Margaret Lowenfeld, and Hans Zulliger.

-Hermine Hug-Hellmuth formalised play as therapy by providing children with toys to express themselves and observed play to analyse the child.
-In 1919, Melanie Klein began to use play as a means of analyzing children under the age of six.
-She believed that child's play was essentially the same as free association used with adults, and that as such, it was provide access to the child's unconscious.
+Hermine Hug-Hellmuth formalised play as therapy by providing children with toys to express themselves and observed play to analyse them.
+In 1919, Melanie Klein began to use play as a means of analysing children under the age of six.
+She believed that a child's play was essentially the same as the free association technique used with adults, and that as such, it provides access to the child's unconscious.
 Anna Freud (1946, 1965) used play as a means to facilitate an attachment to the therapist and supposedly gain access to the child's psyche.

-Arguably, the first documented case, describing a proto-therapeutic use of play, was in 1909 when Sigmund Freud published his work with "Little Hans", a five-year-old child suffering from a horse phobia.
+Arguably the first documented case describing a proto-therapeutic use of play was Sigmund Freud's 1909 work with "Little Hans", a five-year-old child suffering from a horse phobia.
 Freud saw him once briefly and recommended his father take note of Hans' play to provide observations which might assist the child.
 The case of "Little Hans" was the first case where a child's difficulty was adduced to emotional factors.